hetpatell5/AI-financial-PDF-Extraction/README.md

 ## Overview

 This project automates the extraction and analysis of financial transactions from PDF bank statements.
-It uses dual extraction strategies (table-based and text-based) to handle varied PDF formats, classifies each transaction into a meaningful category, persists data in MongoDB, and surfaces everything through a REST API and a glassmorphism-styled web dashboard.
+It uses dual extraction strategies (table-based and text-based) to handle varied PDF formats, classifies each transaction into a meaningful category using keyword-based rules, persists data in MongoDB, and surfaces everything through a REST API and a glassmorphism-styled web dashboard.

 ---

 ## Features

 - **Dual PDF Extraction** — Attempts structured table extraction first via `pdfplumber`; falls back to regex-based text parsing for non-tabular PDFs
-- **Smart Categorisation** — Automatically assigns categories (Shopping, Bills, Transfer, Education, etc.) based on transaction description patterns
+- **Smart Categorisation** — Automatically assigns categories (Shopping, Bills, Transfer, Education, etc.) based on keyword matching against transaction descriptions
 - **Duplicate Detection** — MD5-based transaction IDs prevent re-importing the same data
 - **Multi-User Isolation** — All data is scoped to a `userId`; users never see each other's transactions
-- **REST API** — Full CRUD with filtering by date, category, type, and amount range
+- **REST API** — Full CRUD with filtering by date, category, type, amount range, and custom sorting
 - **Interactive Dashboard** — Chart.js visualisations, category breakdown table, paginated transaction list, and date/category filters
 - **Web Upload Interface** — Drag-and-drop PDF upload with real-time processing feedback
+- **Batch Processing** — Upload and process up to 10 PDFs in one request via the batch endpoint

 ---